-Schedule B Corp. - Recapture of Credit Claimed in Excess, Tax Credits, and Other Payments and Withholdings

-Schedule B1 Corp. - Credits for Purchase of Products

-Manufactured in Puerto Rico and Puerto

-Rican Agricultural Products

-Schedule B4 Corp. - Returning Heroes and Wounded Warriors Work Opportunity Tax Credit

-Schedule C Corp. - Credit for Taxes Paid to Foreign Countries, the United States, its Territories and Possessions

-Schedule D Corp. - Gains and Losses from Sale or Exchange of Property and Tax Computation at Preferential Rates

-Schedule E - Depreciation

-Schedule IE Corp. - Excluded and Exempt Income

-Schedule Q - Investment Funds - Credit for Investment, Losses and Amount to Carryover

-Schedule Q1 - Investment Funds - Determination of Adjusted Basis, Capital Gain, Ordinary Income and

-Special Tax

-Schedule R Corp. - Partnerships and Special Partnerships

-Schedule R1 Corp. - Partnerships and Special Partnerships (Complementary)

-Schedule S Corp. - Farming Income (Bona Fide Farmer)

-Schedule T Corp. - Addition to the Tax for Failure to Pay Estimated Tax in Case of Corporations

-Form AS 2652.1 - Apportionment of the Deduction for the Additional Tax Calculation - Group of Related Corporations

-Form AS 2879 - Foreign Corporations and Partnerships Tax on Dividend Equivalent Amount and Effectively Connected Interest (Branch Profits Tax)

-Form AS 6042.1 - Deduction for Contributions to Qualified Retirement Plans and Tax on Certain Contributions
+- Schedule B Corp.
+Recapture of Credit Claimed in Excess, Tax Credits, and Other Payments and Withholdings - Schedule B1 Corp.
+Credits for Purchase of Products Manufactured in Puerto Rico and Puerto Rican Agricultural Products - Schedule B4 Corp.
+Returning Heroes and Wounded Warriors Work Opportunity Tax Credit - Schedule C Corp.
+Credit for Taxes Paid to Foreign Countries, the United States, its Territories and Possessions - Schedule D Corp.
+Gains and Losses from Sale or Exchange of Property and Tax Computation at Preferential Rates - Schedule E Depreciation - Schedule IE Corp.
+Excluded and Exempt Income - Schedule Q Investment Funds Credit for Investment, Losses and Amount to Carryover - Schedule Q1 Investment Funds Determination of Adjusted Basis, Capital Gain, Ordinary Income and Special Tax

+- Schedule R Corp.
+Partnerships and Special Partnerships - Schedule R1 Corp.
+Partnerships and Special Partnerships (Complementary) - Schedule S Corp.
+Farming Income (Bona Fide Farmer) - Schedule T Corp.
+Addition to the Tax for Failure to Pay Estimated Tax in Case of Corporations - Form AS 2652.1 Apportionment of the Deduction for the Additional Tax Calculation and Determination of the Applicable Rate for Purposes of the Additional Tax on Gross Income - Group of Related Corporations - Form AS 2879 Foreign Corporations and Partnerships Tax on Dividend Equivalent Amount and Effectively Connected Interest (Branch Profits Tax) - Form AS 6042.1 Deduction for Contributions to Qualified Retirement Plans and Tax on Certain Contributions